Gondolas in Venice

 Best places to stay in Venice Dorsoduro

-Hotel Agli Alboretti – Lovely 3 star hotel with elegant classic decor and a stellar location close to museums and all Venice main attractions.
+Hotel Agli Alboretti – Lovely traditional 4 star hotel with elegant classic decor and a stellar location close to museums and all Venice main attractions.
 The hotel overlooks a quiet street and has several types of rooms ranging from single to family suites.
 This is a lovely boutique hotel in Venice and out other go-to address, especially when traveling as a couple.

 Ca’ Maria Adele – repeatedly awarded the title of ‘most romantic hotel in the world’, this is a lovely Venice boutique hotel in one of the most scenic locations in the city: the area of La Salute church.
 Just one ferry stop from San Marco, the hotel has lovely interiors and it is a real treat for couples looking for that special Venice honeymoon experience.